Boomer Beauty Business

 Botox Becoming as Normal as a Facial

-- The normalisation of cosmetic procedures is driven by celebrity culture and social media.
+- The normalization of cosmetic procedures is driven by celebrity culture and social media.

 - The 35-to-50-year-old demographic is the largest consumer of injectables.